Rehab-Samy18/Landing-Page-Project-/README.md

 -And the last step , I've implemented the section activation function using the last three functions and i've used (addEventListener) method that adds section activation when scroll event happens

+5)After editing : I've added function (scrolling) that Scrolls to anchor ID using scrollTO event I've used three famous function :
+-addEventListener('click',.....) , which means when we click on the navigation menu , there is something has to happen -e.preventDefault : which means If it's invoked when the cancelable attribute value is true,
+     * and while executing a listener for the event with passive set to false,
+     * signals to the operation that caused event to be dispatched that it needs to be canceled.
+-scrollIntoView: which scrolls to the appropriate section.